 Subsequent gatherings were held in Neuchâtel, Switzerland 2000, USA (Newcastles of Indiana & Pennsylvania) 2002, South Africa 2004 and 2010, UK 2006 (Newcastle-under-Lyme) and 2012 (Newcastle upon Tyne), Neuburg, Germany in 2008, the Czech Republic (Nové Hrady) in 2014 and Newcastle, Ontario, Canada in 2016.
 Akhaltsikhe (Georgia), Jaunpils (Latvia), Newcastle, Ontario (Canada) and Newcastle, New South Wales (Australia) attended for the first time in 2012, as well as Nové Hrady.
 Nyborg (Denmark) attended for the first time in 2014 and Nové Zamky (Slovakia) for the first time in 2016

-The next conference will mark the 20th anniversary and will be held again in Shinshiro, Japan in the autumn of 2018
+The next conference will mark the 20th anniversary and will be held again in Shinshiro, Japan from 3rd to 9th October 2018

 This is the constitution or charter (governance document) for Newcastles of the World – NOTW Charter

 This is the membership application form – Application

 USE THIS LINK FOR A POWERPOINT PRESENTATION ABOUT NEWCASTLES OF THE WORLD